 A second consecutive century from Jack Hobbs - this one a massive 187 - set up England for a seven-wicket win over Australia in Adelaide, putting them 2-1 up in a series they would eventually cruise 4-1.
 It was a match in which Joe Vine, the Sussex allrounder, who would make his England debut in the next Test, substituted for the injured Australian Victor Trumper and caught his team-mate "Tiger" Smith.

 An Englishman with a Test average of 64 is born.
 Bryan Valentine only played seven matches for his country, but he found time for two centuries - one on debut, in Bombay in 1933-34 - and a 97.
-But his average was rather deceptive, as it more than doubled his first-class one.
+His average was rather deceptive, though, as it more than doubled his first-class one.
 He died in Otford, Kent in 1983.

 The crossover between cricket and baseball is often discussed, but Australia's Ken Archer - who was born today - is one of the few cricketers to be offered a baseball contract in America.
 He didn't take up the chance, but he did play five Tests for Australia between 1950 and 1951, making three scores in the 40s but no half-centuries.
 His brother Ron also played for Australia.

-Wicket no. 600 for Anil Kumble, with the dismissal of Andrew Symonds on the second day of the Perth Test.
-Kumble joined two contemporary spinners, Muttiah Muralitharan and Shane Warne, when he reached the mark.
+Wicket No. 600 for Anil Kumble, with the dismissal of Andrew Symonds on the second day of the Perth Test.
+Kumble joined two other spinners, Muttiah Muralitharan and Shane Warne, when he reached the mark.

 © ESPN Sports Media Ltd.